axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/change-group-id.rst

 .. important:: Do not change ``artifactId`` such as portal-component, PortalKit...

 .. note::
-	Do not forget to change default pages to your project, follow this chapter to customize standard processes:
+	Do not forget to change default pages to your project, follow this chapter to customize default pages:
-	:dev-url:`Standard Processes </doc/nightly/designer-guide/user-interface/standard-processes/index.html>`
+	:dev-url:`Default Pages </doc/nightly/designer-guide/user-interface/default-pages/index.html>`